dawnmil/JavaScript-DigitalClock-Lab/README.md

 		// provided at line 13 in myClock.js that has not been declared as a variable
 		// before this line.

+	c.
+After editing your code, save then refresh your browser.

-3. To make your clock look a bit flashier than the straight text, we can create a new file, prettifyMyClock.css.
+3. PRETTIFICATION: To make your clock look a bit flashier than the straight text, we can create a new file, prettifyMyClock.css.
 Since this is a JavaScript course, you can try out the CSS I created just for fun:

 			body {
     			background-color: white;